alan-kudelko/DrinkCreator6000/README.md

 **Total free memory:** 1470 bytes

 *Note:*
-- FreeRTOS task stacks are statically allocated and included in the `.data` segment size.
+- FreeRTOS task stacks are statically allocated and included in the `.tdat` segment size.
 - CPU Stack refers to the main processor stack (not individual task stacks).
 - .tdat memory segment is yet to be implemented